All about our Practical Nursing program

 Practical Nursing Curriculum Requirements

-Pre-nursing students planning to enter the Practical Nursing (PN) program are advised to take the following prerequisite courses:
+Pre-nursing students planning to enter the Practical Nursing (PN) program are required to take the following prerequisite courses:

 - BIO 151 Nutrition (3 credits)